We’re partnering with experts in corporate and securities law to shape the future of private market transactions.

-Over the last decade, Dawn has worked on several major tech transactions, including Facebook’s $16 billion initial public offering (the largest tech IPO in history at the time), GoPro’s $490 million IPO, and Nimble Storage’s $1.2 billion acquisition by Hewlett Packard Enterprise.
-She has also worked on significant venture financings for companies like Bill.com, Brandless, Dropbox, Minerva Project, Optimizely, Silver Peak Systems, and Proterra.
+Over the last decade, Dawn has worked on a wide range of tech transactions.
+These include Bill.com’s $216 million IPO, Facebook’s $16 billion IPO (the largest tech IPO in history at the time), GoPro’s $490 million IPO, ServiceNow’s $241 million IPO, Nimble Storage’s $1.2 billion acquisition by HPE and significant venture financings for consumer and enterprise-facing technology companies such as Brandless, Dropbox, Minerva Project, Optimizely, Silver Peak Systems and Proterra.

 WILSON SONSINI GOODRICH & ROSATI

 John Brust is a partner in the Seattle office of Wilson Sonsini Goodrich & Rosati.
 His practice focuses on advising technology, life sciences, and emerging growth companies in corporate and securities law.

 John has advised entrepreneurs and growth companies on a range of topics including company formation, private financings, secondary sales, initial public offerings, and other strategic transactions.
 In addition, he also represents investors taking minority or majority equity stakes in high-growth companies.

 Cammy Contizano is a partner in Goodwin’s Business Law Department and a member of its Private Equity group and Impact and Responsible Investing practice.
 Her practice involves a range of corporate and commercial transactions, including mergers, acquisitions, leveraged buyouts, growth equity investments, and venture capital financings.

 In addition, Cammy is an expert in structuring and executing secondary transactions for private companies and institutional investors.
 She represents clients in a variety of industries, including technology, media, business services, healthcare, education, consumer products, financial services, biotechnology, and energy.